 How to Make Spiced Apple Overnight Oats

 To make overnight oats, simply add all ingredients to a sealable container like Tupperware or a Pinterest-y mason jar and seal it up.
+I like to include a spoon of protein powder and recommend Naked Nutrition's Pea Protein!
 From there, stick the container in your fridge for a few hours or overnight.
 Any time you need a quick, make-ahead breakfast, try these spiced apple overnight oats.
-They come together in under five minutes then chill out in the fridge overnight (hence the name) until you’re ready to reach for them the next morning.
+They come together in under five minutes then chill out in the fridge overnight (hence the name) until you're ready to reach for them the next morning.
 And you can eat them hot (my preference) or cold.
 Instructions for either option are included in the recipe card below.
-And here’s a video for my fellow visual learners!
+And here's a video for my fellow visual learners!

 P.S.
 You'll also like these: